-- Regularly monitor your Instagram hashtag with Instagram’s search and follow tools.
+- Regularly monitor mentions of your Instagram hashtag with Instagram’s search and follow tools.

 - Do a brief background check on users before you repost their photo—skim through their profile to check if they’re someone you’re okay with featuring on your page.

 - Download the photo and post it to your own feed, or use an app.

 - You can choose to either keep the original caption or make your own.
 Just remember to keep a tag of the source account in your caption.

 3. Share limited, exclusive content through Instagram Stories